Nireekshana (2005 film): Production

 The shooting for the film began on 16 March 2005 and as of May 2005, the talkie portion of the film was completed.
-A few songs were shot in Kuala Lampur.
+A few songs were shot in Kuala Lumpur.

 Soundtrack

 The music was composed by M. M. Srilekha.
 The audio release function was held on 9 June 2005 with K. Raghavendra Rao, G Adiseshagiri Rao, M. S. Raju, Paruchuri Venkateswara Rao and D Suresh Babu attending as guests.

 Reception

 Jeevi of Idlebrain.com wrote that "Nireekshana - D Rama Naidu's film after a long gap - disappoints".
 B. Anuradha of Rediff.com opined that "Nireekshana is definitely a film to avoid".
 A critic from Sify stated that "Nireekshana is one of those films you wished you never saw!"
 Himabindu Chatta of Full Hyderabad said that "The movie is a remix of an assortment of older, better films, but even the flimsy cut-and-paste-job could have been much more refined".